sideye/conspicuous_consumption/log.md

 Completed
 - Updated results from the VM can be found in the `Jun25Outputs` directory.
 Note that the likes csv files are empty as Microsoft face ID was not used during this scrape.
 - Timestamp results: since the datetime is given as a timestamp (i.e. an integer value of the number of seconds since [UNIX Epoch](https://en.wikipedia.org/wiki/Unix_time])), timezone does not matter.
 Unix Epoch is 00:00:00 1/1/1970 UTC.
 We simply have to be able to convert the timestamp integer value into the local time and date.
+- Added Gender Analyzer based off first name.
 	- Installed [gender-guessor](https://pypi.org/project/gender-guesser/), a python package that detects first name gender.
 	- Instagram directly forbids GET requests of profiles through `https://www.instagram.com/<username>/?__a=1`, despite our web browsers being able to access it.
 Instead, I find a quick API [here](https://stackoverflow.com/questions/48709680/is-it-allowed-to-use-this-link-https-www-instagram-com-username-a-1) hosted on heroku that skirts around this: `https://apinsta.herokuapp.com/u/<username>`.